EDCD/EDDI/SpeechResponder/Help.md

 Humanise() takes one argument: the number to humanise.

-Common usage of this is to provide human-sounding numbers when speacking rather than saying every digit, for example:
+Common usage of this is to provide human-sounding numbers when speaking rather than saying every digit, for example:

    You have {Humanise(cmdr.credits)} credits.